25ankurpandey/todo-app/README.md

 ## Introduction

 Welcome to the Todo List Application!
-This project is a fully functional, highly scalable, and production-ready to-do list application.
-It provides a RESTful API to handle CRUD (Create, Read, Update, Delete) operations for tasks, implements robust server-side validation, has user authentication and authorization and includes deployment scripts, environment specific Helm charts for automating deployment and a comprehensive Swagger api documentation.
-It contains various middlewares that automatically & efficiently handle authentication, authorization and request-response activity management for each HTTP request.
-It also has its own utilities that handle Context Management, Error handling, Logging, Caching and HTTP requests effortlessly.
+- This project is a fully functional, highly scalable, and production-ready to-do list application.
+- It provides a RESTful API to handle CRUD (Create, Read, Update, Delete) operations for tasks.
+- Implements robust server-side validation, has user authentication and authorization and includes deployment scripts, environment specific Helm charts for automating deployment and a comprehensive Swagger api documentation.
+- Contains various middlewares that automatically & efficiently handle authentication, authorization and request-response activity management for each HTTP request.
+- Has its own utilities that handle Context Management, Error handling, Logging, Caching and HTTP requests effortlessly.

 ## Key Features